osmandapp/docs/content/osmand/start-with/first-steps.md

 {% data reusables.general.android-ios-switcher %}

 OsmAnd powered by [OpenStreetMap](https://www.openstreetmap.org/) data.
 The maps are created by volunteer contributors, so they can have more or fewer details depending on how much work has been done at a certain part of the map.
 Anyone can register as a contributor and add or edit OSM maps.
-OsmAnd provide with editing plugin that helps to impove the OpenStreetMap.
+OsmAnd provides an editing plugin that helps to improve the OpenStreetMap.

 {% default %}